SethSmigelski/search-appearance-toolkit-seo-44/README.md

 ## Changelog

 ### 4.4.0
-* **NEW:** Added a "Plain Text" style option for horizontal layouts, offering a minimalist alternative to the default button style.
+* **NEW** (Jump Links Block): Added a "Plain Text" style option for horizontal layouts, offering a minimalist alternative to the default button style.
-* **NEW:** Introduced optional "Smart Sticky" (Scroll-Up-To-Reveal) behavior.
+* **NEW** (Jump Links Block): Introduced optional "Smart Sticky" (Scroll-Up-To-Reveal) behavior.
 The sticky table of contents can now hide automatically when scrolling down to save screen space and reappear when scrolling up.
-* **NEW:** Added visual separators (Middle Dot, Pipe, and Slash) for text-based link lists.
+* **NEW** (Jump Links Block): Added visual separators (Middle Dot, Pipe, and Slash) for text-based link lists.
-* **ENHANCEMENT:** Introduced CSS transitions for sticky elements for a smooth visual experience for Scroll-Up-To-Reveal jump links.
+* **ENHANCEMENT** (Jump Links Block): Introduced CSS transitions for sticky elements for a smooth visual experience for Scroll-Up-To-Reveal jump links.
-* **ENHANCEMENT:** Optimized editor controls to conditionally display relevant settings, keeping the sidebar clean.
+* **ENHANCEMENT** (Jump Links Block): Optimized editor controls to conditionally display relevant settings, keeping the sidebar clean.
 * **FIX:** Added dynamic border calculation to resolve an issue where thick borders could prevent the navigation bar from sticking or hiding correctly.

 ### 4.3.0
 * **FEATURE:** **Table of Contents Schema:** Automatically generates `hasPart` schema synchronized with the Jump Links Block to support "Jump-to" links in search results.